MicrosoftDocs/power-platform/power-platform/guidance/expressroute/how-expressroute-works.md

-can be optimized without ExpressRoute, but because internet connectivity is typically provided through a series of partnerships and relationships among telecommunications providers, your network traffic might be routed through suboptimal connectivity paths to its destination.<!--note from editor: Edit okay?
-I wasn't sure who this was addressed to. -->
+can be optimized without ExpressRoute, but because internet connectivity is typically provided through a series of partnerships and relationships among telecommunications providers, your network traffic might be routed through suboptimal connectivity paths to its destination.

 When you agree with a connectivity provider to set up a dedicated and private connection, it helps ensure that the provider will take direct responsibility to set up an optimized connection to the Microsoft network.
-This sense of ownership often leads to an optimized experience.<!--note from editor: Suggested.-->
+This sense of ownership often leads to an optimized experience.

 Each circuit has fixed bandwidth; the bandwidth limitation is dependent on [which plan you choose](https://azure.microsoft.com/pricing/details/expressroute/).
 This circuit